physiopy/phys2bids/docs/heuristic.rst

    :dedent: 4

 This part contains some code that composes the heuristic function output.
 It's important **not to modify this part of the file**.
-Instead, you can copy paste it in your own heuristic file.
+Instead, you can copy and paste it into your own heuristic file.
 There's a warning that will raise if the file wasn't able to process the input file, and an error that will raise if the mandatory ``task`` entity is still empty after the dictionary attribution.

 Using the heuristic file